backstage/backstage/docs/overview/adopting.md

 The last objective deserves more attention, since it is the least obvious, but also the most critical to successfully creating a consolidated platform.
-When done right, Backstage acts as a marketplace between infra/platform teams, and end-users.
+When done right, Backstage acts as a "platform of platforms" or marketplace between infra/platform teams and end-users:

 ![pop](../assets/pop.png)